Grant Proposals

 • Do not limit yourself to these above bullet suggestions though.

-• The written document should include AT LEAST 2-3 IN-TEXT CITATIONS
+• The paper should include AT LEAST 2-3 IN-TEXT CITATIONS

 • You can use any format style (MLA, APA, or Chicago for example), just be consistent!